Tuesdays with Morrie (film): Plot

 In 1995 Detroit, Mitch Albom becomes caught up in his career as a sports commentator and journalist.
 His girlfriend Janine, a backup singer, feels he never places her as a priority.
 One evening, while on the phone with Janine, Mitch flips through TV channels and lands on an edition of Nightline where his former professor Morrie Schwartz is being interviewed by Ted Koppel.
 Morrie discusses his current health and reveals he is dying of amyotrophic lateral sclerosis, often referred to as "Lou Gehrig's disease" or ALS.
 Morrie, a retired sociology professor from Brandeis University living in Boston, comes on the show to describe his final journey.

 Over the following days, Mitch feels bothered he never got a chance to visit his old professor.
-Feeling so moved by the interview, Mitch reaches out for a visit with Morrie after sixteen years of no contact.
+Feeling moved by the interview, Mitch reaches out for a visit with Morrie after sixteen years of no contact.
 Morrie loves food, which becomes a regular endeavor with his visits with Mitch.
 Office hours during university were on Tuesdays, where Morrie would grade papers and critique students' assignments, and Mitch now makes it a habit to visit him every Tuesday.
 Connie, Morrie's home nurse, is his primary caretaker.
 After leaving Morrie, Mitch continues working and cannot find a groove with Janine.

 Mitch returns and witnesses a living funeral where friends and family come to honor a still alive Morrie, per the latter's request.
 As the two get reacquainted, they participate in conversations about substantial topics.
 Morrie divulges on his time as a young boy and how his relationships unfolded between his mother, stepmother, and father.
 Back home, Mitch continues with his busy career, and while out on a story, he receives a call from Janine breaking up with him.

 Another visit prompts Mitch to bring a recording device to capture all of Morrie's pieces of advice and anecdotes about death, love, marriage, family, and relationships.
 The time spent with Morrie starts to affect Mitch's position at work, he argues with his boss and decides to prioritize his visits with Morrie.
-Mitch, being so immersed in this new world asks Connie to teach him skills to aid Morrie when no one else is around.
-New tasks Mitch learns include: helping Morrie in and out of his wheelchair, using his oxygen tank, feeding Morrie, and even special massages.
+Mitch, being so immersed in this new world, asks Connie to teach him skills to aid Morrie when no one else is around.
+New tasks Mitch learns include helping Morrie in and out of his wheelchair, using his oxygen tank, feeding Morrie, and even providing him with special massages.